• Skip to main content

 You can meal prep without food going bad by planning and only preparing as much as you can consume.
 Meal prep twice a week to prevent food from going off too quickly.
 Then, cook and reheat the food at appropriate temperatures and store it in an airtight container.

 Making food in advance always risks turning bad before you can eat it – even when stored in the fridge.
-Fortunately, applying our top tips below will help you avoid making the same mistake I did when I was meal-prepping as a beginner.
+Fortunately, applying my top tips below will help you avoid making the same mistake I did when I was meal-prepping as a beginner.

 Here’s how to make delicious grab-and-go meals for the next few days without turning rancid.